MicrosoftDocs/memdocs/memdocs/analytics/device-query.md

   - !startswith
   - endswith

-- The WindowsRegistry entity will fail to return the RegistryKey for root
+- The WindowsRegistry entity fails to return the RegistryKey for root.

-- The WindowsRegistry entity will fail to return binary ValueData
+- The WindowsRegistry entity fails to return binary ValueData.

 - If you’re querying devices that are running on Windows 10, they must be on a minimum quality version.